Guelph Royals (baseball): Into the Intercounty League, out of limbo (1896–1932)

+Modern history (1933–present)

 For the next 30 years, Guelph's Inter-County team went through an extended dry spell.
 The Guelph Royals won the regular-season pennant in 1962 but the Brantford Red Sox went on to take the playoff title.

+In 1964 the team took the name the Guelph C-Joys, after local AM radio station CJOY.
+They would later revert to the Guelph Royals.
 The Guelph C-Joys won back-to-back pennants starting in 1966 but didn't break through to win in the playoffs until 1970.

 That was the last playoff victory for the local franchise until the Guelph Royals won the 1993 championship.

 The Royals also won the 1997 Inter-County title and lost in the league final on two other occasions, including an infamous ninth-inning collapse that gave the Stratford Hillers the 1994 crown.

 A number of Guelph players have gone on to the pro ranks during the city's history.

-In 2013, the team owner Jim Rooney brought in the first import player in decades when he signed 24-year-old Dan Treccia.
-Treccia hit top 10 in the 2013 season in both home runs (9) and RBI (42).
-After the season Treccia signed with the Sioux Falls Canaries of the American Association of Independent Professional Baseball and the following season with the Texas AirHogs in February 2015.
-Treccia was released on May 19, 2015 from his contract.
-Treccia was the first import to use the IBL as a successful springboard to minor league baseball in the states after suffering 7 orthopedic surgeries and running out of his NJCAA Division I college eligibility.
-Since then, many teams have seen other American players try to follow in the same steps along with increasing imports from Dominican and other Latin America citizenship who are trying to get with US minor league baseball teams.

 As of 2015, three Guelphites were playing professionally.
 Jeremy Ware spent seven seasons in the Montreal Expos organization before moving to the Cleveland Indians earlier this year while Shawn Pearson (Toronto Blue Jays) and Jamie Pogue (St. Louis Cardinals) are also playing in the minor leagues.
 Notable players are Mark Shepherd.
 Shepherd who was a promising left handed power hitter from Oakville.
 Other notable achievements.
 Chris Robinson, catcher for Morehead State University, who played two seasons with the Royals, was named to the NCAA DI, First Team All American team in 2015.

 Folding and re-starting (2017)

-In the 2017 season, Guelph was 1-15 after 16 games and they pulled out for the rest of the season The club subsequently folded but was re-started under a new owner, Shawn Fuller and Guelph mayor Cam Guthrie in September 2017.
+In the 2017 season, Guelph went an abysmal 1-15 after 16 games and they pulled out for the rest of the season The club subsequently folded but was re-started under a new owner, Shawn Fuller and Guelph mayor Cam Guthrie in September 2017.
 Former owner Jim Rooney was unable to attend the press conference.
 Fuller said that he would give up the non-profit status and run the team as a corporation.